Sanskrit and Vedic learning in Mithila: School of Nyaya

 Nyaya is one of the six schools of Indian philosophy, known for its studies on logic.
 The foundational text are the Nyāya Sūtras, traditionally attributed to the Vedic sage Akshapada Gautama at his Gautam Ashram in Mithila, but possibly composed by multiple authors between 6th-century BCE and 2nd-century BCE.
 A scholar specialised in the subject of Nyaya philosophy was called as Naiyayika.
+There was a specialised village for the seat of Nyaya Pradhan (translates to "head of Naiyayika") in Mithila.
+The village was known as Tarkik Gram, presently it is called as Targaon.

 Vachaspati Mishra (9th c.
 CE) was a well-known Vedic scholar and teacher, who wrote Nyāyasucinibandha on Nyāya-sūtras, Nyāyakānika which is an Advaita work on science of reasoning, Tattvasamikṣa and Nyāya-vārttika-tātparyaṭīkā which is a sub commentary on the Nyāya-sūtras.
 The place where he lived and taught is known as Vachaspati Mishra Dih located at Thadi village in the Madhubani district.

 Later in the 10th century CE, Udayanacharya founded Nyayakusumanjali which reconciled the views of the two independent schools Nyaya and Vaisheshika of the Indian philosophy.
 The location of his academy where he taught his disciples is presently known as Udayanacharya Dih in Samastipur district of the Mithila region.
 Nyayakusumanjali became the root for the foundation of the new version of Logic known Navya Nyaya.

 In 13th -14th century CE, Navya Nyaya school was founded by Gangesha Upadhyaya.
 He wrote Tattvachintamani which was the authoritative text in the Navya Nyaya school of the Indian philosophy.
 During the period of 14th century CE, the other eminent Naiyayika was Ayachi Mishra.
 He taught his disciples free of cost.
 His academy was located in the Sarisav Pahi village of the Mithila region.
 The remains of the site of his academy is presently known as Ayachi Mishra Dih.
 He also taught his own son Sankara Mishra.
 His son Sankara Mishra also became a great scholar of Nyaya Shastra.